2 people favorited this theater

-The Langworthy Picturedrome was opened in 1913 and is an excellent example of a Northern England street corner cinema, (think end of terrace and ÏCoronation StreetÓ [uK soap opera]).
+Located in the Seedley district of Salford, near Manchester.
+The Langworthy Picturedrome was opened in 1913 and is an excellent example of a Northern England street corner cinema, (think end of terrace and “Coronation Street” [UK TV soap opera]).

 The facade was as plain as the interior being executed in red Accrington brick.
 Although newspaper reports at the time of opening described the cinema as having no expense spared in both décor and furnishings but it has to be said that this was a plain cinema.

-After the first World War, the cinema was refurbished in what the newspapers described as a Ïmost lavishÓ style.
+After World War I, the cinema was refurbished in what the newspapers described as a Ïmost lavish style.
 In 1931 the cinema changed hands and was again refurbished and a sound system was installed.

-Little is known of the LangworthyÌs WW II years, but in 1949 it became part of Proprietary Theatres Ltd. By the early 1950s the cinema had another new owner in Jackson Entertainments.
-Later Mr. Talbot bought the cinema under the Talbot Theatres organisation.
+Little is known of the Langworthy’s WW II years.
+By 1944 the cinema had another new owner in Jacksons' Amusements, Ltd. By 1949 it became part of Proprietary Theatres Ltd. Later Mr. Talbot bought the cinema under the Talbot Theatres organisation.
 The cinema was refurbished once again and continued showing films until 1961 when it closed.

 That store closed around 2001 and the Langworthy Picturedrome was unfortunately torn down in 2003.